john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     else:
         print("No, I won't have it.
 I want spam!")

-Lastly, the `else` symbol is always optional:
+The `else` symbol is optional, but it is usually good practice to include it:

     if food == 'spam':
         print('Mmmmm, my favorite!')